Will Microgreens Regrow After Harvesting?

 • Uniform growth patterns

 Food Safety: The longer plants sit in growing medium, the higher the risk of mold, fungal growth, and bacterial contamination.
 Fresh starts mean cleaner, safer harvests.
+For commercial growers selling to restaurants or markets, this is especially important.
+See the FDA's Produce Safety Rule for more on food safety in fresh produce.

 Resource Efficiency: While it might seem wasteful to start fresh each time, consider that: